zeeshanshamsuddeen/bus-ticket-booking/README.md

 - Shorted IDs can be used instead of UUID.
 -  HTTP codes should lie in the express layer.
 The core layer should use some other statuses and they should be mapped in the express layer.
 - Test Cases are week.
 Test functions can be moved out of the main test file.
-- Https needs to be enabled in the server block.